 In addition to her work as a violinist, Sheng-Ching is also a music arranger.
 She arranges a wide variety of music, including classical, film, popular and gospel, and has worked with ensembles such as the Amphion String Quartet, the Lincoln Center Stage Quintet and the Manhattan Symphonie Orchestra; events such as New York Fashion Week, Times Square Flash Mob, and the annual concert at the

 Carnegie Weill Recital Hall of Manhasset School of Music.
-Teaching is also one of her passions, which has led to her coaching chamber music at Stony Brook University, leading the Great Youth Symphony in Staten Island and serving as both violin and piano instructor at Manhasset School of Music, in addition to her private studio in New York City.
+Teaching is also one of her passions, which has led to her coaching chamber music at Stony Brook University, leading the Great Youth Symphony in Staten Island and serving as both violin and piano instructor at Angeles Academy of MUsic and Manhasset School of Music, in addition to her private studio in Los Angeles.

 Sheng-Ching studied in the Juilliard Pre-College Division, where she served as the concertmaster of the Pre-College Orchestra, and studied with Itzhak Perlman and Catherine Cho.
 Her former teachers include Yu-Wen Chen, Shirley Givens, I-Chen Wang and Li-Wen Wang.
 She has participated masterclasses given by Victor Denchanko, Jeremy Denk, Nacham Erlich, Mikhail Kopelman, Soovin Kim and Joseph Silverstein.
 Sheng-Ching earned her Bachelor of Music Degree on scholarship from the Mannes College of Music, studying with Aaron Rosand and Christina Khimm.
 She then graduated from The Juilliard School with a Master’s Degree under the instruction of Catherine Cho, with the generous support of the Irene Diamond Graduate Fellowship.
 She recently earned her Doctor of Musical Arts from SUNY Stony Brook University under the tutelage of Philip Setzer and Arnaud Sussman.
 Sheng-Ching would like to express her gratitude towards the CHIMEI foundation in Taiwan for sponsoring her instruments throughout her studies.